EnderTechYT/TextPad/README.md

 2: Older versions need 'favicon.png' in the same directory as the program to run.

+3: You must clone to use this project otherwise it doesn't works.

 I hope you enjoy using our product.

 @TechieKiddie